Introduction and purpose

 The governing body of the RSL is accountable and responsible for the effective management of the organisation.
 Therefore the governing body should be aware of all notifiable events, even those which the senior officer is responsible for reporting to us.
 In some cases the RSL may need to notify other organisations of a notifiable event, for instance lenders, if it is a financial issue or where loan documentation specifies that certain events require to be notified to a lender.

 Where the issue affects a subsidiary RSL of a Scottish RSL parent, the parent must notify us and tell us what it is doing to ensure that it is resolved.
-Our Group Structures and Constitutional Partnerships guidance provides further information on requirements relating to groups.
+Our Group Structures guidance provides further information on requirements relating to group structures.

 What information do we need and how is it submitted?

-- when the governing body was informed/will be informed
+4.1.6 when the governing body was informed/will be informed.

 For notification of tenant consultation, please refer to our statutory guidance Tenant consultation and approval which explains our information requirements.

 When notifying us about disposals, and constitutional or organisational changes, you should include details of the change and confirm you have complied with Regulatory Standard 7.
-Appendix 2 gives more information about our information requirements.
+Appendix 2 explains our information requirements in detail.

 When we receive the notifiable event through the portal we will aim to respond within eight working days.

 You may be unsure whether an event should be reported under the notifiable events guidance if it relates to an issue already noted in your Engagement Plan.
-If so, you should call the lead officer as named in the Plan for advice.
+If so, you should contact your Regulation Manager for advice.

 When should you notify us?